-If you experience pain at the injection site or fever, headaches or body aches after vaccination, you can take paracetamol or ibuprofen.
+If you experience pain at the injection site or fever, headaches or body aches after vaccination, you can take paracetamol or ibuprofen (note, ibuprofen is not recommended during pregnancy).
 These help to reduce some of the above symptoms (you do not need to take paracetamol or ibuprofen before vaccination).
 If there is swelling at the injection site, you can use a cold compress.

-Rare side effects that have been reported after Comirnaty are:
+Rare side effects that have been reported after Pfizer are:

-- severe allergic reaction (anaphylaxis) - myocarditis and pericarditis.
-Most reported cases have been mild, self-limiting and recovered quickly, although longer-term follow-up of these cases is ongoing.
-Cases have been reported predominantly after the second dose and predominantly in younger males (aged < 30 years)
+- severe allergic reaction (anaphylaxis) - myocarditis (inflammation of the heart muscle) and pericarditis (inflammation of the outer lining of the heart).
+Most reported cases have been mild and recovered quickly, although longer-term follow-up of these cases is ongoing.
+Cases have been reported predominantly after the second dose and predominantly in younger males (aged < 30 years).

-You should seek medical attention after vaccination if:
+You should seek medical attention after vaccination if you:

-- you think you are having an allergic reaction.
-Call 000 if you experience severe symptoms, such as difficulty breathing, wheezing, a fast heartbeat or collapsing - you have chest pain, pressure or discomfort, irregular heartbeat, skipped beats or 'fluttering', fainting, shortness of breath or pain with breathing - you are worried about a potential side effect or have new or unexpected symptoms - you have an expected side effect of the vaccine which has not gone away after a few days.
+- think you are having an allergic reaction.
+Call 000 if you experience severe symptoms, such as difficulty breathing, wheezing, a fast heartbeat or collapsing - have chest pain, pressure or discomfort, irregular heartbeat, skipped beats or 'fluttering', fainting, shortness of breath or pain with breathing - are worried about a potential side effect or have new or unexpected symptoms - have an expected side effect of the vaccine which has not gone away after a few days.

-For symptoms which are not urgent, you can see your regular healthcare provider (usually your GP).
+For non-urgent symptoms, you can see your regular healthcare provider (e.g. your GP).